 CONTACT INFORMATION: If you wish to schedule an appointment, please click on the link below and follow the instructions.
 You can then easily book your own appointments, deciding a date and time which suits you, and choosing whether to have an online session or in person.
 Also you'll complete a short, completely confidential questionnaire to help me assess my approach to your personal problems.
 Treatment costs and payment details are also explained.

 For further information click on the above link.
 It will take you straight to the site.
 Most often it will be the wife or parent making the first contact, so do note all calls are completely confidential.
-Simon and David are available on email and Skype and a dedicated HELP line.
+David and the ICARUS team are available on email and Skype and a dedicated HELP line.

 Immediate Care Assessment And Rehabilitation For Uniformed Services